jim-easterbrook/python-exiv2/USAGE.rst

 If an iterator is invalidated, e.g. by deleting the datum it points to, then your Python program may crash with a segmentation fault if you try to use the invalid iterator.
 Just as in C++, there is no way to detect that an iterator has become invalid.

-There may be other cases where the Python interface doesn't prevent segfaults.
-Please let me know if you find any.

 Binary data buffers
 -------------------